 How you can help.

 Individuals and groups can volunteer to help with meal preparation and/or serve dinner guests or organize a fundraiser.
-Please contact the Rev. Betty McWhorter at email@example.com for more information.
+Please contact the Rev. Cathy Clark at firstname.lastname@example.org for more information.

 Local farmers and businesses can donate food in bulk.
 Because we are a food ministry, rather than a food back or pantry, we can only accept food donations in a quantity that can be used to prepare one of our meals.